 A. Instructor Resolution Warning Letter: Undergraduate Students Only

-1) Purpose and Limitations:
+- Purpose and Limitations:

-a.
-If improper academic conduct committed by an undergraduate student is judged to be minor and resulting from inexperience, the Warning Letter procedure may be followed at the instructor’s discretion.
-Consultation with the academic honesty liaison or the Chair of the Board prior to meeting with the student is strongly recommended.
+- If improper academic conduct committed by an undergraduate student is judged to be minor and resulting from inexperience, the Warning Letter procedure may be followed at the instructor’s discretion.
+Consultation with the Director of Academic Honesty/Academic Honesty Liaisonor the Chair of the Board prior to meeting with the student is strongly recommended.

-b.
-The Warning Letter resolution may only be used to settle incidents that fall into the category of “Minor Violations” as described in Section XII, “Sanctioning Guidelines.”
-They pertain for the most part to course work, and therefore are usually handled by course instructors.
+- The Warning Letter resolution may only be used to settle incidents that fall into the category of “Minor Violations” as described in Section XII, “Sanctioning Guidelines.”
+They pertain for the most part to coursework, and therefore are usually handled by course instructors.
 The determination of a student’s relative experience or inexperience in the type of assignment or course in which the incident occurred will be made by the instructor upon speaking with the student.
 The Warning Letter may not be used in cases involving graduate students.

-c.
-The Warning Letter option recognizes that the incident is best addressed as an educational opportunity.
+- The Warning Letter option recognizes that the incident is best addressed as an educational opportunity.
 It is never required that a suspected incident be handled through the Warning Letter resolution.
 It is an available option to be used at the instructor’s discretion.

-b.
-If the instructor is convinced that no improper conduct occurred, no further action is required, as stated above (Section VIII.A).
+- If the instructor is convinced that no improper conduct occurred, no further action is required, as stated above (Section VIII.A).

-c.
-If the instructor is convinced that improper academic conduct was committed, the student will have 48 hours to accept responsibility and sign the Warning Letter or decline to do so, unless circumstances justify giving the student additional time.
+- If the instructor is convinced that improper academic conduct was committed, the student will have 48 hours to accept responsibility and sign the Warning Letter or decline to do so, unless circumstances justify giving the student additional time.
 This waiting period must be offered and the student must be referred to the Academic Honesty Policy, but a student is permitted to sign the Letter or decline to sign at the time of the meeting.
 The waiting period can be extended, but should not exceed two weeks without consultation with the Board Chair.

-d.
 If the student accepts responsibility, the signed Warning Letter will be submitted by the instructor in hard copy or electronically to the Board Secretary, who will request that a "C" hold (confidential hold) be placed on the student's record, as transcripts may not be sent out until the case is fully resolved.
 The letter will specify either a rewrite of the work in question or an alternative equivalent assignment to be completed for educational purposes, but not for credit or a grade.